zamarawka/use-validatorjs/README.md

 ## Custom validation rule

 You could create custom validation rule by create implementation for `CheckerFn` type.

 `CheckerFn` receive translation function as first argument, validation value as second argument.
-It should return `undefined` if validation pass or string if validation failed.
+It should return `undefined` if validation pass or string with validaiton message if validation failed.

 `CheckerFn` - is generic type wich await type of validation value.

 ```tsx